VCL3D/PanoDR/index.md

 both in texture generation and layout preservation.
 The results in this figure depict cases where RFR and PICNet provide reasonable structural coherency and aim at showcasing our model’s finer-grained accuracy.
 Figure 4 presents more qualitative examples where the structural in-coherency of RFR and PICNet is more evident

-# Abstract
-The rising availability of commercial 360o cameras that democratize indoor scanning, has increased the interest for novel applications, such as interior space re-design.
-Diminished Reality (DR) fulfills the requirement of such applications, to remove existing objects in the scene, essentially translating this to a counterfactual inpainting task.
-While recent advances in data-driven inpainting have shown significant progress in generating realistic samples, they are not constrained to produce results with reality mapped structures.
-To preserve the ‘reality’ in indoor (re-)planning applications, the scene’s structure preservation is crucial.
-To ensure structure-aware counterfactual inpainting, we propose a model that initially predicts the structure of a indoor scene and then uses it to guide the reconstruction of an empty – background only – representation of the same scene.
-We train and compare against other state-of-the-art methods on a version of the Structured3D dataset [47] modified for DR, showing superior results in both quantitative metrics and qualitative results, but more interestingly, our approach exhibits a much faster convergence rate.

 #  PanoDR Model Architecture
 <img src="./assets/model.png" width="1200"  title="Teaser" alt="Inpainted with scenes' layout annotated." align="center"/>